 As a school we consider attendance to be extremely important and would ask for the continued support of our parents in ensuring their child attends school regularly and on time.
 Somerset Council will issue penalty notices for unauthorised term time leave of 5 continuous days or more if, as a result, your child’s attendance falls below our school target of 96%.

 Whereever possible please arrange for your child to have their appointments after school or in the school holidays.
 If you are unable to make an appointment during this time, we would ask for your assistance in making the appointment after 2.30pm, rather than in the morning.

 If your child is absent from school you must telephone the School Office on (01278 456918) on each day of absence from 8.30am and provide a reason.

 If we receive no confirmation of the reason you will receive first of all a text message, and then a follow up phone call home.
 If we are unable to get hold of you, the Designated Safeguarding Lead will be advised and may carry out a Safeguarding Welfare visit.
 If we do not receive a reason for your child’s absence, it will be marked as unauthorised.

 - If your child’s attendance drops below 96% it will be monitored.

-- If your child’s attendance drops below 90% then your child will be classed as a Persistent Absentee and be monitored by the Education Safeguarding Service.
+- If your child’s attendance drops below 90% then your child will be classed as a Persistent Absentee and be monitored by the Education Engagement Service.

-- If your child accrues 10 or more unauthorised absences (2 registration sessions per day) the Education Safeguarding Service may become involved.
+- If your child accrues 10 or more unauthorised absences (2 registration sessions per day) the Education Engagement Service may become involved.

 Actions that could be taken